Baby Food Sensitivity: How to Spot the Signs Early

 Spotting food sensitivity in babies takes patience and close observation.
 Watch for signs like rashes, upset stomach, or unusual behavior.
 Keep a food diary to track meals and reactions.
 Consult your pediatrician for guidance and testing if needed.
 Early action can help manage symptoms and ease your baby’s discomfort.

-Trust your instincts and stay consistent in your approach.
-Understanding your baby’s needs ensures better health and happiness.
+Trust your instincts and stay consistent.
+Understanding your baby’s needs leads to better health and happiness.
 Always prioritize their well-being through careful monitoring and informed decisions.

 Leave a Comment